 Main RV Hookups

-Which hookups are available will depend on what kind of park you’re staying in.
-For example, privately owned, resort-style campgrounds usually offer the full array, including water, power, and RV sewer hookups, too.
+The RV hookups available to you will depend on what kind of park you’re staying in.
+Privately owned, resort-style campgrounds usually offer a full array of RV hookups including water, power, and sewer.
 More modest public campgrounds may offer some, but not all amenities.
 Others may only offer 30 amps of power (as opposed to the 50 amps a large Class A motorhome might draw).

 We’ll talk more about how to find great campgrounds with full hookups in a moment – and even save you some money.
 But for now, let’s get into the nitty-gritty.